Examinations

 Application – Graduate Level

-SoA Exam Fee Structure
+SOA Exam Fee Structure

-You must be a fully paid member of SoA to take an exam.
+You must be a fully paid member of SOA to take an exam.

-Visit our Store to pay dues or become a member.
-Visit Membership for details about member benefits.
+Visit the SOA Store /Exam Fees to pay dues or to become a new member.

 Current as of January 2025

-| Bo, Karate and Kenjutsu | 10 kyu – 6 kyu | $30 |
+10 kyu – 6 kyu | $30 |

 | 5 kyu – 1 kyu | $40 | |